• Home

 Our team of clinicians is well-versed in the following treatment types for Eating Disorders:

-Acceptance and Commitment Therapy, Cognitive-Behavioral Therapy, Dialectical Behavior Therapy, and Relational Psychotherapy.
+Acceptance and Commitment Therapy (ACT), Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Relational Psychotherapy.

 Specialized ED Treatment Options at Vantage Point